syncfusion-content/blazor-docs/blazor/rich-text-editor/data-binding.md

 # Value Binding in Blazor RichTextEditor

 You can bind the [Value](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.SfRichTextEditor.html#Syncfusion_Blazor_RichTextEditor_SfRichTextEditor_Value) to the editor component, by using the `@bind-Value` attribute and it supports string type.
-If component value has been changed, it will affect all the places where you bind the variable for the **bind-value** attribute.
+If component value has been changed, it will affect all the places where you bind the variable for the **bind-Value** attribute.

 {% tabs %}
 {% highlight razor %}